library(tidyverse)

 p + geom_point(...) + scale_x_log10()

 Try it: (OPTIONAL) describe in your words what is going on.
-One way to avoid such mistakes is to read arguments inside aes(<property> = <variable>)
+One way to avoid such mistakes is to read arguments inside aes(<property> = <variable>)as the property

 Aesthetics convey information about a variable in the dataset, whereas setting the color of all points to yellow conveys no information about the dataset - it changes the appearance of the plot in a way that is independent of the underlying data.